 While it is not your job to book accommodation for everyone else, if there are rooms at the venue it is usually fine to reserve these, and they can be booked by guests on a first come first served basis.

 This can be communicated on the wedding invite, and an alternative nearby given.
 Where possible do avoid paying for anyone else’s room.
 You have enough to pay for and clawing back the money after can be very difficult and stressful.

 If there are no additional rooms at your venue for other guests, but there is walkable accommodation, it is wise to reserve a block of rooms and communicate this to guests.
-These option is recommended in peak wedding season.
+This option is recommended in the peak wedding season.

-If this is too much hassle, you can simply name a few hotels nearby.
-This option is recommended for off peak weddings where there will be no competition for rooms.
+If this is too much hassle, you can just name a few hotels nearby.
+This option is recommended for off-peak weddings where there will be no competition for rooms.